zhmcclient/python-zhmcclient/docs/development.rst

 Running end2end tests
 ^^^^^^^^^^^^^^^^^^^^^

-Prepare an :ref:`HMC definition file` that defines real and/or mocked HMCs the tests should be run against.
+Prepare an :ref:`HMC inventory file` that defines real and/or mocked HMCs the tests should be run against, and an :ref:`HMC vault file` with credentials for the real HMCs.

-The HMC definition file can be created from this `example HMC definition file <https://github.com/zhmcclient/python-zhmcclient/blob/master/tests/example_hmc_definitions.yaml>`_.
-Its format is described in the comment header of the example file.
+There are examples for these files, that describe their format in the comment
+header:

+* `Example HMC inventory file <https://github.com/zhmcclient/python-zhmcclient/blob/master/examples/example_hmc_inventory.yaml>`_.
+* `Example HMC vault file <https://github.com/zhmcclient/python-zhmcclient/blob/master/examples/example_hmc_vault.yaml>`_.

 To run the end2end tests in the currently active Python environment, issue: